F28WP-DUBAI-TASKS/Pirate-Lagoon/README.md

 # WP-Coursework-
-Coursework for hijab squad plus shriya where we making a game.
+Coursework for hijab squad plus shriya where we make a game.